Updated: Apr 21

 A foreigner cannot own 100% of a property in a Maritime Zone.

-Generally, when looking for a home or rental property, owning the property under your name is sufficient and you’ll have fewer taxes to pay.
-If the property is your primary residence you will not pay capital gain taxes when it comes time to sell.
+Generally, owning the property under your name is sufficient and you’ll have fewer taxes to pay.
+However, you will not have the flexibility and benefits previously mentioned.
+If the real property is your primary residence you will not have to pay capital gain taxes when it comes time to sell.

-You can open a bank account as a foreigner in Costa Rica however, that account will have some limitations until you have residency.
+It is difficult to open a bank account as a foreigner in Costa Rica or might have some restrictions until you obtained your residency.
 For example, you will not be able to perform or receive online or Sinpe transfers between banks.
 However, you will be able to pay bills and make transfers to other individuals within the same bank.
 This small hurtle may cause some friction if you prefer to pay rent online and your landlord has a different banking institution.
-A simple solution would be to open an account within the same bank with whom you have frequent transactions.
-The corporation will not have these limitations.
+By opening a bank account through a corporation, you will not have these limitations.

 Until you have a cedula card, you may also have some restrictions in opening monthly phone plans and may have to remain with pay-as-you-go service.
 If these limitations are too much of a nuisance, you could open a Corporation.
-Having a Cedula Juridca number will allow you to use these services as a resident but be prepared to pay a few extra taxes.
+Having a corporation will allow you to use these services as a resident but be prepared to pay a few extra taxes.

 In Costa Rica even if a company does not carry out commercial activities, it must pay annually the Corporate Tax starting at ¢67,530 colones.
 An additional fee for the Annual Registry of Transparency and Final Beneficiaries that started in 2019 is required, and the duty to register and declare the assets of inactive corporations using Form D-135.